w3c/webextensions/proposals/dark_mode_extension_icons.md

   }
 ]
 ```
   `icon_variants` requires an array with a set of icon groups objects.
+Each icon
-Each icon group consists of a set of icon paths and icon group matching criteria.
+group consists of a set of icon paths and icon group matching criteria.

-  The icon paths are set using the size as key and/or the keyword "any".
+  The icon paths are set using the size as key and/or the keyword `"any"`.

-  Optionally the `color_scheme` matching criterium which can either be an string or array of color schemes.
+  Optionally the `color_scheme` matching criterium which can either be an string or
-Set icon_variants dynamically.
+array of color schemes.

+Setting `icon_variants` dynamically:
 ```
 const exampleProperties: {string: string | ImageData}[] = [
   {